 We encourage our pupils to make the right choices in order to stay safe, healthy and happy.

-At Shobnall Primary School, we strive to offer exciting and unique learning opportunities guided by our curriculum drivers of diversity, dreams and decisions.
-We encourage our pupils to make the best choices they can possibly make through the delivery of excellent teaching and learning that is not just about embedding the fundamental knowledge and skills of English and Maths in children, although this knowledge is essential in the world today.
+At Shobnall Primary & Nursery School, we strive to offer exciting and unique learning opportunities guided by our curriculum drivers of diversity, dreams and decisions.
+We encourage our pupils to make the best choices they can possibly make through the delivery of excellent teaching and learning that is not just about embedding the fundamental skills of English and Maths in children, although these skills are essential in the world today.
 Our curriculum is one which nurtures and develops all talents through a rich and varied syllabus.
 We allow pupils to be original, imaginative, innovative and creative, and provide them with memorable experiences to positively impact on their wellbeing.

 Our Early Years team ensure that the children’s learning is based on exploration and play, which is tailored to their needs and interests.
 The curriculum follows the statutory guidelines set out in the EYFS Curriculum and we ensure that early reading, writing, number and phonics is incorporated into their play, developing their fine and gross motor skills.

-Our Forest School provision places great importance on outdoor learning and enables the children to apply knowledge of collaboration and teamwork to the classroom and their everyday lives.
+Our Forest School provision places great importance on outdoor learning and enables the children to apply skills of collaboration and teamwork to the classroom and their everyday lives.
 This is complemented with the children reading a range of fiction, non-fiction and poetry around the theme too, as reading is given a high priority within our school.
-Maths is often taught discretely, however if there are links with the topic, it is incorporated alongside.
+Maths is often taught discretely, however if there are links with the curriculum, it is incorporated alongside too.

 Sport, the Arts and extra-curricular activities are given priority within our school.
 Such opportunities enrich the children’s experiences, and enable our pupils to live the vision of being ‘Happy Children, Inspired Learners’.
 We offer a wide range of peripatetic opportunities to encourage children to learn an instrument and join our choir.
 P.E and healthy lifestyles are taught regularly and the children have many opportunities to compete in competitions at a local and national level in a variety of sports.

 We are passionate about developing the whole child, as reflected in our SMSC provision.
-Positive wellbeing and good mental and emotional health underpins all we do and we believe that this is a unique feature of our context.
 Our values permeate everything we do and prepare our children adequately for life in the 21st Century.
 We encourage our children to take responsibility for their own learning and actions, develop their thinking and questioning skills and reflect clearly between wants and needs.

 None of this would be possible without our dedicated team of staff who we invest in heavily: time encouragement, support and professional development.